Javad-Taheri/NetworkTimeUtility/README.md

 This application is free and portable that not requiring installation and it does not writes any thing to the host system.

 ### Download
-Download the latest version from the "Releases" (../../releases) section.
+Download the latest version from the [Releases](https://github.com/Javad-Taheri/NetworkTimeUtility/releases/tag/v1.0.0) section.

 ### System Requirements
 Windows Vista or later.